DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/common-question.md

 # MySQL Troubleshooting Manual

-This article will continue to count and sort out common MySQL abnormal faults and repair methods.
+This page will continue to count and sort out common MySQL abnormal faults and repair methods.
 If you encounter problems in use, please read this troubleshooting manual first.

 > If you find a problem that is not included in this manual, you can quickly jump to the bottom of the page and submit your problem.